house9/jquery-iframe-auto-height/README.md

 * Manual testing and documention of supported browser versions
 * Add specs to take screenshots
   * Sauce Labs?
-* Deal with 2 existing PRs
-  * Merge into master?
-  * Port over code and test

 ## Props